chimera-js/vue-chimera/README.md

 })
 ```

-_Note that `prefetch` evaluates to false, your data will be reactive and change but won't be fetched until you call the `reload` function of the resource_
+_Note that `prefetch` evaluates to false, your data will be reactive and change but won't be fetched until you call the `reload` function of the endpoint_

 #### Chimera instance properties
 ```javascript